biurad/flange/README.md

 ---

-**divineniiquaye/php-rade** is incredibly fast, micro, compilable and scalable framework for [PHP] 7.4+ based on [PSR-7] and [PSR-15] with support for annotations/attributes, created by [Divine Niiquaye][@divineniiquaye] and inspired by [Silex].
+**divineniiquaye/php-rade** is an incredibly fast, micro, compilable and scalable framework for [PHP] 7.4+ based on [PSR-7], [PSR-11], [PSR-14] and [PSR-15] with support for annotations/attributes, created by [Divine Niiquaye][@divineniiquaye].

 This library seeks to help developers who are lazy, beginners, small businesses or people who want to build things fast with extremely less dependencies.

-Its also to note that, Rade has support for [PSR-11], built with [Rade DI][] library gracing the project with an advanced DI.

 ![PHP Rade Framework Image](https://user-images.githubusercontent.com/53147395/150102570-ab6bdb12-a669-45c2-9dd2-d8d1d6f1ac1f.png)